Optical Store & Eye Care in North Austin, Texas

 These are all important reasons to keep wearing your sunglasses, no matter the climate.
 If your friends ask you why you’re wearing sunnies despite the cold weather, you may want to share this important information with them.

-Visit King and Rose Optical in Austin, Texas, to check out our protective high-quality sunglasses options for any season, need and occasion.
+Visit King and Rose Optical in North Austin, Texas, to check out our protective high-quality sunglasses options for any season, need and occasion.

 Our office is located at 6701 Burnet RD C2, Austin, TX, 78757.
 Please enter your zip code or city, state below for door-to-door directions.